With a free DVD ripper, you can back up your movie collection and save it digitally for easy and convenient streaming around your home.

 The great thing about MakeMKV is that there is so little to think about.
 Fire up the program, analyze your disc, choose which of the track you would like to rip, indicate where the output file should be saved, and then hit the 'Make MKV' button.
 That's really all there is to it.
 There's no messing about, no complex configuration – just analyze, rip and go.

-The full version DVDFab itself isn't free of charge.
-It installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.
+DVDFab is an unusual case.
+The full DVDFab suite isn't free of charge, but its DVD ripping component is.
+When you download the software, it installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.

 The free portion is rather limited, allowing you to rip discs in Full Disc or Main Movie modes only.
 This means that the free version is nowhere near as versatile as the other programs we've covered here, but it still has its place.